Denton, Cambridgeshire: Government

-Denton is part of the civil parish of Denton and Caldecote.
+Denton is part of the civil parish of 'Denton and Caldecote'.
 The parish does not have a parish council but instead holds an annual parish meeting.
-On 1 April 1935 the parish of Denton was abolished to form "Denton and Caldecote".
+On 1 April 1935 the parish of Denton was abolished to form Denton and Caldecote with Caldecote.

 Denton was in the historic and administrative county of Huntingdonshire until 1965.
 From 1965, the village was part of the new administrative county of Huntingdon and Peterborough.
 Then in 1974, following the Local Government Act 1972, Denton became a part of the county of Cambridgeshire.

 The second tier of local government is Huntingdonshire District Council which is a non-metropolitan district of Cambridgeshire and has its headquarters in Huntingdon.
 Huntingdonshire District Council has 52 councillors representing 29 district wards.
 Huntingdonshire District Council collects the council tax, and provides services such as building regulations, local planning, environmental health, leisure and tourism.
 Denton is a part of the district ward of Stilton and is represented on the district council by one councillor.
 District councillors serve for four-year terms following elections to Huntingdonshire District Council.

 For Denton the highest tier of local government is Cambridgeshire County Council which has administration buildings in Cambridge.
 The county council provides county-wide services such as major road infrastructure, fire and rescue, education, social services, libraries and heritage services.
 Cambridgeshire County Council consists of 69 councillors representing 60 electoral divisions.
 Denton is part of the electoral division of Norman Cross and is represented on the county council by two councillors.

 Denton is in the parliamentary constituency of North West Cambridgeshire.
 Denton is represented in the House of Commons by Shailesh Vara (Conservative).
 The previous member of parliament was Brian Mawhinney (Conservative) who represented the constituency between 1997 and 2005.